 8) Sharpen your memory for work

-Being forgetful at work can have some not-so-great consequences, but switching from coffee to matcha as your afternoon pick-me-up may help change that.
+Being forgetful at work can have some not-so-great consequences, but switching from coffee to matcha tea powder as your afternoon pick-me-up may help change that.
 You may have heard that drinking green tea may help slow down Alzheimer's, but a new study found that green tea may help sharpen your memory almost immediately after drinking it.
 (7)

 In this recent Swiss study, researchers gave a group of men a series of tasks designed to gauge their working memory while their brain activity was examined.
 The results?
 The male green tea drinkers performed better on the memory tests than the placebos, thanks to the high l-theanine content found in green tea.
 Moreover, the MRIs showed precisely why this was the case: Men in the study who drank green tea had better back-and-forth communication between two parts of their brains.